Reinvent digital

 Daniel Kreiss is the Edgar Thomas Cato Distinguished Professor in the Hussman School of Journalism and Media at the University of North Carolina at Chapel Hill and a principal researcher of the UNC Center for Information, Technology, and Public Life.
 Kreiss is the co-author of Power in Ideas: A Case-Based Argument for Taking Ideas Seriously in Political Communication Research (2021, Cambridge University Press), first author of Recoding the Boys’ Club: The Experiences and Future of Women in Political Technology (Oxford University Press, 2020), and author of Prototype Politics: Technology-Intensive Campaigning and the Data of Democracy (Oxford University Press, 2016) and Taking Our Country Back: The Crafting of Networked Politics from Howard Dean to Barack Obama (Oxford University Press, 2012).
 Kreiss co-edits the Oxford University Press book series Journalism and Political Communication Unbound and is an associate editor of Political Communication.
 Kreiss is an affiliated fellow of the Information Society Project at Yale Law School and received a Ph.D. in Communication from Stanford University.

 As a Visiting Professor at ENS, Daniel worked to co-organize an internationally attended symposium and workshop on theorizing the far-right in the areas of digital studies, media studies and political communication.
 Daniel is interested in foregrounding questions of power, social difference, democracy, and inequality in the study of political communication.
+He was hosted by Professor Ulrike Klinger at the Chair for Digital Democracy.

 Prof. Sarah Jackson